streamr-dev/streamr-client-javascript/README.md

 resent | [ResendResponseResent](https://github.com/streamr-dev/streamr-client-protocol-js/blob/master/src/protocol/control_layer/resend_response_resent/ResendResponseResentV1.js) | Fired after `resending` when the subscription has finished resending. no_resend | [ResendResponseNoResend](https://github.com/streamr-dev/streamr-client-protocol-js/blob/master/src/protocol/control_layer/resend_response_no_resend/ResendResponseNoResendV1.js) | This will occur instead of the `resending` - `resent` sequence in case there were no messages to resend. error | Error object | Reports errors, for example problems with message content

-### Logging

-The Streamr JS client library supports [debug](https://github.com/visionmedia/debug) for logging.

-In node.js, start your app like this: `DEBUG=StreamrClient* node your-app.js`

-In the browser, include `debug.js` and set `localStorage.debug = 'StreamrClient'`